-November 8th, 2021
+November 9th, 2022

-QUIZ Question 12 preparation Does EU DP-law apply to manual (i.e. nonautomated) processing of personal data?
-A. No, the GDPR applies only to the processing of personal data wholly or partly by automated means SEMINAR I. AND II.
-18 QUESTIONS B. Yes, the GDPR also applies to processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system C. No, because such non-automated processing falls outside the scope of Union law D. Yes, because the non-automated processing does not affect the free movement of personal data within the Union
+Does EU DP-law apply to manual (i.e. non-automated) processing of personal data?

+- A. No, the GDPR applies only to the processing of personal data wholly or partly by automated means - B. Yes, the GDPR also applies to processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system - C. No, because such non-automated processing falls outside the scope of Union law - D. Yes, because the non-automated processing does not affect the free movement of personal data within the Union